USS John F. Kennedy (CVN-79): Construction

 The ship's keel was laid in Newport News, Virginia on 22 August 2015.
 As part of the traditional keel laying ceremony, the initials of ship sponsor Caroline Kennedy, daughter of President Kennedy and the sponsor of the previous John F. Kennedy, were welded into the ship's hull.
 As of late June 2017 the ship was 50% structurally complete.
 On 28 February 2018, HII announced that its Newport News Shipbuilding division had built 70% of the structures necessary to complete John F. Kennedy.
 On 30 April 2018, HII announced that she was "75 percent structurally erected and more than 40 percent complete."
 On 3 May 2018 HII President & CEO Mike Petters reported that John F. Kennedy was to be launched three months ahead of schedule on 29 October 2019.
 On 30 May 2019 the 588-ton bridge and island was installed.
-Under the island Captain Todd Marzano placed his wings and the first Kennedy half dollar, which was donated by Caroline Kennedy, was put in place.
-Next to these Rear Admiral Brian Antonio (program executive officer, Aircraft Carriers, ret.), Rear Admiral Roy Kelley (commander, Naval Air Force Atlantic), and Jennifer Boykin (president, Newport News Shipbuilding) placed coins each embossed with quotes from President Kennedy and parts of the ship's motto.
+Under the island Captain Todd Marzano (the final commander of the previous John F. Kennedy), placed his wings and the first Kennedy half dollar, which was donated by Caroline Kennedy, was put in place.
+Next to these Rear Admiral Brian Antonio (former program executive officer for aircraft carriers), Rear Admiral Roy Kelley (commander, Naval Air Force Atlantic), and Jennifer Boykin (president, Newport News Shipbuilding) placed coins each embossed with quotes from President Kennedy and parts of the ship's motto.
 Caroline could not be present, so the order was given via radio for the crane operator to lift the island and set it down on the deck over the ceremonial items and entombing them in the ship's superstructure.
-The ship reached 100% complete on 11 July 2019 with the installation of the upper bow and launch deck consisting of the ship's two forward catapults.
+The ship was fully completed on 11 July 2019 with the installation of the upper bow and launch deck consisting of the ship's two forward catapults.